risingwavelabs/awesome-stream-processing/00-get-started/01-ingest-kafka-data.md

 First, ensure you have downloaded and started the Kafka environment.
 Please refer to Step 2 of the official [Apache Kafka quickstart](https://kafka.apache.org/quickstart) tutorial.

 Then, you will need to create a topic to store your streaming events.
-The following line of code creates a topic named "test".
+The following line of code creates a topic named `test`.

 ```terminal
 bin/kafka-topics.sh --create --topic test --bootstrap-server localhost:9092